ooo3dong/potential-octo-fiesta/README.md

 i studied R specially about Git today.

-it's really awesome but i can tell our road looks dark.
+it's really awesome but i can tell our road looks dark i mean i'm gonna study hard.

 ## how to start git
 1. download git